HakaiInstitute/kelp-o-matic/docs/cli.md

 The `habitat-mapper` package includes one command line tool, `hab`.
 It will be registered in the same virtual environment that the `habitat-mapper` package is installed to.

+!!! tip "New to the Command Line?"
+    This page is a comprehensive reference for all CLI options.
+If you're just getting started, the [Processing Images](beginner_guide/execution.md) guide provides a more beginner-friendly walkthrough with examples.

 ```bash
 $ hab --help